lujunyan1118/SimpleBool/README.md

 Matplotlib(http://matplotlib.org/) is required for BoolSimu.py to plot simulation results.

-Numpy(http://www.numpy.org/) and netowrkX(http://networkx.github.io/) are required for BoolAttractor.py to construct state transition graph and identify attractos.
+Numpy(http://www.numpy.org/) and networkX(http://networkx.github.io/) are required for BoolAttractor.py to construct state transition graph and identify attractors.

-Enthough Python distribution or Enthought Canopy (https://www.enthought.com/) is highly recommended since they contain all the packages that SimpleBool needed.
+Enthought Python distribution or Enthought Canopy (https://www.enthought.com/) is highly recommended since they contain all the packages that SimpleBool needed.

 ##Installation

 No particular installation steps are needed.

-For Windows, just copy these scripts to your workding directory where your model input file and simulation parameter file exsit and excuting the scripts.
+For Windows, just copy these scripts to your working directory where your model input file and simulation parameter file exits and execute the scripts.

-For Linux, you can change the permission of the scripts to excutable using 'chmod +X' and copy them to some directory that in your PATH environment variable.
+For Linux, you can change the permission of the scripts to executable using 'chmod +X' and copy them to some directory that in your PATH environment variable.
-Or you can also put them in your working directory containing the model input file and parameter input file and typing 'python [scrip name]' to excute the script.
+Or you can also put them in your working directory containing the model input file and parameter input file and typing 'python [scrip name]' to execute the script.

 ##Quick Reference